It is common to experience cramping and other symptoms before your period arrives, but it can be confusing if those symptoms arrive without a period.

 issed period and cramping in lower abdomen

 When a person's period is several days late and they experience cramping in their lower abdomen, it is important to consider all the potential causes.
 Many women experience cramps prior to the beginning of their period, and it is not uncommon for the menstrual cycle to be slightly irregular and the period to be a few days late.
-However, if the period is more than a week late, it is important to consider other potential causes.
+However, if the period is more than a week late, it is important to consider other potential causes.1.
+If a person is sexually active, the most likely explanation for a late period and cramping is pregnancy.
+If a person suspects they may be pregnant, they should take a pregnancy test as soon as possible.

 2. Other possible causes of a late period and cramping include hormonal imbalances, stress, extreme weight loss or gain, or certain medications.
 It is also possible for a person to experience cramping without a period if they ovulate late in their cycle.